Matere29/Matere29/README.md

 <tr>

 ### Job Title
 I am an analytical, detail-oriented new developer with a passion for coding and problem solving.
-I study Software Engineering with Code Space, whereby I gain hands-on experience in different languages and technologies, including JavaScript, CSS, HTML, React, Next JS, and databases including MangoDB, Firebase, and Supabase.
+I completed Software Engineering Certificate with Code Space Academy, whereby I gained hands-on experience in different languages and technologies, including JavaScript, CSS, HTML, React, Next JS, and databases including MangoDB, Firebase, and Supabase.
 I am passionate about learning new coding skills, and I am always looking forward to enhancing what I already know.
 I am an open-minded individual with the ability to think on my feet.
 I work very well in a team environment, and I get along with others easily.

 ![Phone Icon](https://img.icons8.com/ios-filled/20/000000/phone.png)   **+2779 3455177**